-The BarnManager Q&A With: Molly Allen, assistant trainer for Rachel Kennedy at ESP Farm

 The BarnManager Q&A With:

-Molly Allen, assistant trainer for Rachel Kennedy at ESP Farm
+Molly Allen, assistant trainer for Rachel Kennedy at ESP Farm, located in Brookeville, MD

 What are three things that are always in your ring bag?